 On the other hand, a resume entails only relevant information such as professional skills, experience, and qualifications for a particular position.
 A good resume highlights your previous critical contributions.
-Consequently, you can tell the employer how your skills can be proved helpful for the job you are seeking.
 You try to emphasize skills as much as possible to secure a place for the interview.
 Following are some of the fundamental tenets of a resume:

 - Full name

 - Your job title, or the name of the position you’re applying for